Applying for your visa outside the UK

 You must submit evidence of your finances with your CAS request form.
 This should be a scanned copy of a bank statement or a letter of official financial sponsorship.
 A CAS request cannot be authorised until you demonstrate that you have the documents to meet the UK Visas and Immigration financial requirements.

-Before submitting your financial evidence, you should check the official currency exchange rates on the Oanda website to ensure that your finances meet the financial requirements.
+Before submitting your financial evidence, you should check the official currency exchange rates on the Oanda currency converter website to ensure that your finances meet the financial requirements.

 Don't attempt to make a visa application without a CAS - you'll be refused and you'll need to pay for a new application.